Application 5.2 – Grant Rationale

 Assignment:

-Below are several examples of rationales that were used in grant applications; both projects were funded by foundations.
+Below are several examples of rationales used in grant applications; both projects were funded by foundations.
 After reading each rationale, answer the following ten questions.
 Next, using your understanding of a successful rationale, compare and contrast the two rationales to include positive attributes and areas of improvement.

-Questions for each Rationale
+Questions for Each Rationale

 What is the problem/need?
 How do you know it is a problem?